Best TV Deals Right Now

 Insignia NS-55F501NA26

 We didn’t test this model.
-However, we did test a similar Insignia NS-55F301NA25 set, and it performed well in terms of overall picture quality, although it wasn’t able to produce a compelling HDR experience.
+However, we tested a similar Insignia NS-55F301NA25 set, and it performed well overall in picture quality, though it didn’t deliver a compelling HDR experience.
 It also had very good sound.
-This model, offered at a very attractive price for a set this size, utilizes the Amazon Fire TV smart platform, featuring the Alexa voice assistant.
-The price dropped $10 since last week.
+This model, offered at a very attractive price for a set this size, runs on the Amazon Fire TV smart platform and features the Alexa voice assistant.

 50-Inch and Smaller TVs